Logs, Metrics & Monitoring

 App Details Page

-View comprehensive monitoring data:
+View monitoring data:

 -